All Course Descriptions

 Academic Hours: 3

 MAT 1623 – Calculus II (Prerequisite: MAT 1613).
-This course includes the following topics: antiderivatives, the definite integral, indefinite integrals, techniques of integration, and applications.
+This course includes the following topics: antiderivatives, the definite integral, indefinite integrals, techniques of integration, improper integrals, and applications.
+Three hours lecture.
+Three hours credit.

 MAT 1723 - The Real Number System